okyeron/neotrellis-monome/README.md

 ###  Fates

-For Fates devices , I have a script in my repo which will run the fix.
+For Fates devices this should be fucntional by default on the most recent firmwares.

 # Build